With these tips, you’re bound to find the perfect piece.

 I fell into this next trap, and that’s why it’s a tip.
 When I first started thrifting several years ago I was sucked in by the cheap price tag.
 I literally bought everything!
 As you can imagine my closet was bursting at the seams.
 So heed this warning: do not buy it just because it’s four dollars or 50 cents!
 Really ask yourself: Is this special?
 Do I really love this piece?
 Because you can easily go overboard and end up with way too much stuff like I did!

 Go often!
 Thrift stores receive merchandise DAILY, so new and fresh merchandise will be available.
 I do a rotation every few weeks.
 It’s also valuable to know the store sale days – like 50 percent days!
-Salvation Army does Half-Price Wednesdays and will do big sales on certain holidays like Labor Day and Memorial Day.
-Smaller thrift stores will do things like 50 cent week or 60 percent off.
+Salvation Army does Half-Price Wednesdays and will make big sales on certain holidays like Labor Day and Memorial Day.
+Smaller thrift stores will offer things like a 50-cent week or 60 percent off.
 Getting familiar with the sale days can really pay off.
-When you shop thrift stores you may have to shop out of season.
+When you shop in thrift stores you may have to shop out of season.
 I read this once and it made sense; people get rid of what they do not want at the end of each season.
 I buy numerous sweaters in the spring/summer -- crazy, but true!

 I hope my tips helped.
 Happy Thrifting!

-Having dreamed of pursuing a career in fashion, Nikki is a creative and fashion forward Stylist in the Central Florida area.
+Having dreamed of pursuing a career in fashion, Nikki Ellis is a creative and fashion-forward Stylist in the Central Florida area.
 Studying Fashion Design and Marketing at the International Academy of Design and then an internship in London for Polish Designer Katarzyna Szczotarska is where Nikki’s creativity for dressing flourished.
-After 10 years in the fashion industry Nikki decided to start her own company offering Fashion Styling and Wardrobe Consulting to clients under the name Style Rehab.
+After 10 years in the fashion industry, Nikki decided to start her own company offering Fashion Styling and Wardrobe Consulting to clients under the name Style Rehab.
 She has also started a fashion blog Style-Rehab.com to share her creative voice with the fashion world.